SheepAntler/practiceHackerTracker/README.md

 count your calories, measure your water intake, etc--and all of them share really meaningful attributes that make tracking a personal habit-building journey simpler.

-There should be an app like that for musicians.
-An app to hold you accountable to a practice schedule you commit to.
+There are a couple apps like that for musicians, too--to hold you accountable to a practice schedule you commit to.
 An app where you can keep all of your practice ideas in one handy place.
-An app with which teachers can share practice ideas with students, and with which students can share progress with teachers.
+And here's the bit the DOESN'T exist yet: an app with which teachers can share practice ideas with students, and with which students can share progress with teachers.